 - Related items – links to related items not only give your visitors a chance to view more items but it also helps the search engines index your product pages faster.

 - Featured items – featuring popular items on your homepage or category pages also helps

 - Products related to a brand – These like related items are similar items being offered by other brands.

-- Buying guides – Not only can guides help your potential customers they are premium forms of content which features links to products that can be categorized for specific purposes.
+- Buying guides – Not only can guides help your potential customers they are premium forms of content which feature links to products that can be categorized for specific purposes.